ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 ### Windows Subsystem for Linux (WSL) BUT the other way around.
 Just like the name would suggest..

-it works very well using tiny10 from NTDEV
+this works very well using tiny10 from NTDEV.. (very small windows-install)

 no need to worry anmyore that "this one Tool for work" doesn't run on your Linux Machine!
 Now it will, just like if it was a native app.. and this without much resources wasted or a complicated setup!
 Also thanks to snapshots you can easily revert any changes and startup the VM after a reboot extremely quickly!